 Set up a comprehensive development environment for ArduPilot.

-Configure firmware, middleware, and MAVLink APIs for UAV control.
+Configure firmware, middleware, and MAVLink APIs to control UAVs.

-Utilize SITL simulation to test and debug drone behavior safely.
+Utilize SITL simulation to safely test and debug drone behavior.

 Extend ArduPilot with ROS2 and integrate it with external tools or sensors.